 Any entry fee payable by candidates for admission to any category of Membership shall be such sum as determined by the Committee.

 14. OFFICE BEARERS

 The Club shall be managed by a Management Committee consisting of the Captain and Vice-Captain plus six Voting Members.
 Five Members of the Management Committee shall constitute a quorum for a meeting.
 Retiring Captains will be ex-officio Members of this Committee for a further twelve months after leaving office.
 In addition, a Match Secretary may be elected.

 The Captain, Vice-Captain and Committee shall be elected for not less than one year by a simple majority of Voting Members of the Club present at the Annual General Meeting.

 The Captain shall be elected for a term of office of two years.
-The Vice-Captain shall succeed him/her as Captain subject to proper nomination and the approval by simple majority of Voting Members of the Club present at the Annual General Meeting.
+The Vice-Captain shall succeed him/her as Captain subject to proper nomination and the approval by simple majority of Voting Members of the Club present and voting at the Annual General Meeting.

 Members of the Committee shall hold office for a maximum of three years, shall retire by rotation and shall not be eligible for re-election until one year has elapsed.
 Any retiring Member of the Committee shall be eligible for election as Captain or Vice-Captain.
 Only Voting Members of the Club are eligible to hold office and to vote at Meetings of the Management Committee.